 Any added work commute costs from your temporary accommodation

 To file an ALE claim, remember to keep receipts for all relevant expenses for the insurance company to determine your reimbursement.
 Be aware that ALE has a limited coverage amount, as well as a time limit.
 After that time is up, the policy will not pay your living expenses, even if your situation has not returned to normal.

 Identity Theft Protection

-In addition to the three basic coverage types for renters insurance, many insurance companies also include identity theft coverage to cover the costs of financial recovery after someone uses your financial information or social security number fraudulently.
+Coverage for costs of financial recovery if someone uses your financial data or social security number fraudulently.